Nick Maton Player Props: Tigers vs. Orioles

 Nick Maton At The Plate

-- Maton is hitting .135 with two doubles, four home runs and 12 walks.
+- Maton is batting .135 with two doubles, four home runs and 12 walks.

-- Maton has gotten a hit in eight of 23 games this season (34.8%), with multiple hits twice.
+- In eight of 23 games this season (34.8%), Maton has reached base via hit, and that includes multiple hits twice.

-- Maton has driven in a run in seven games this season (30.4%), including three games with more than one RBI (13.0%).
-He has also driven home three or more of his team's runs in three contests.
+- In 30.4% of his games this season, Maton has driven in at least one run.
+In three of those games (13.0%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.

 - He has scored a run in nine of 23 games so far this year.